-Meetings are key means to communicate in projects, but often they waste time not add efficiency.
+Meetings are key means to communicate in projects, but they often waste time, not add efficiency.
 Jennifer Bridges, PMP, shows you how to plan a productive meeting.

 Here’s a shot of the whiteboard for your reference!